aorinevo/engineering-onboarding-handbooks/README.md

     - [ ] NewRelic
     - [ ] SumoLogic
     - [ ] MixPanel
-- [ ] Setup LastPass (IT)
-- [ ] Review frontend specific documentation
-- [ ] Download example Pager app on your device (Reach out to mobile lead Fabian Celdeiro for instructions)
 - [ ] Compile a document with questions that you have
 - [ ] Make an improvement to the onboarding documentation
 - [ ] Join the following Slack channels: